Package symbol

 • It provides a type-safe and flexible mechanism to do Dataflow between Nodes of the Tree.

-• It includes a logging/profiling infrastructure that allows the user to visualize, record, replay and analyze state transitions.
+• It includes a logging/profiling infrastructure that allows the user to visualize, record, replay, and analyze state transitions.

-Documentation and Community
+Documentation

 GUI Editor